-In this example we are going to create an orchestration rule to generate an alarmAlarms provide notification of an event or sequence of events that require attention or investigation. when an access to a specific path is detected in a web server.
+In this example you will create an orchestration rule to generate an alarmAlarms provide notification of an event or sequence of events that require attention or investigation. when an access to a specific path is detected in a web server.

 To create an orchestration rule for generating an alarm when an access to a specific path is detected in a web server

-- Click Create Orchestration Rule > Create Alarm Rule.
+- Select Create Orchestration Rule > Create Alarm Rule.

 - Select an Intent.
 The intent describes the context of the behavior that is being observed.
-These intents roughly map to the stages of the ‘Intrusion Kill Chains’ but collapsed so as to ensure that each is discrete.
-See Intent for further information about the available threat categories.
+These intents roughly map to the stages of the "Intrusion Kill Chains" but are collapsed to ensure that each is discrete.
+See Intent for more information about the available threat categories.

 - Select a Strategy.
 The strategy describes the broad-based strategy or behavior that is detected.
 The intention is to describe the strategy the maliciousActivity in a system that exceeds or misuses that access in a manner that negatively affects the confidentiality, integrity, or availability of the organization's information systems. user is using to achieve their goal.

-- Type a Priority.
+- Enter a Priority.
 See Priority Field for Alarms for more information.

 - Click Save Rule.